gura-lang/gura-lang.github.io/Download.md

 After that, follow the steps below to install them to the system.

     $ sudo make install
-    $ sudo ldconfig     # only necessary for the first install
+    $ sudo ldconfig     # necessary only for the first install
-    $ sudo ./build-modules install